Blocked in China, Twitter still courts Chinese firms for ads

 "This seems to be a moment in time where Chinese corporations really feel the urge to be global and in fact, there's even a mandate from the government saying 'go global', which is exciting."

-The San Francisco-based company already works with Chinese smartphone maker Xiaomi, online shopping giant Alibaba Group (BABA.N), white goods producer Qingdao Haier (600690.SS) and flag carrier Air China (601111.SS) to target customers abroad.
+The San Francisco-based company already works with Chinese smartphone maker Xiaomi, online shopping giant Alibaba Group, white goods producer Qingdao Haier and flag carrier Air China to target customers abroad.

 Twitter collected $436 million in first-quarter revenue from advertisers who paid to inject their ads, known as "promoted tweets", in to Twitter users' timelines.
 The company has 302 million users worldwide.